fsdundar/string-variety/README.md

 by the National Center for High Performance Computing of Turkey (UHeM) under grant number 1011732022.

+# Citation

+If you use the code in your studies, please acknowledge it by citing the article published in Complex Systems as well as the url of this repo.

 # References
 1. Furkan Semih Dündar.
 "A use of variety as a law of the universe".